-We follow the AQA English Literature GCSE syllabus which has two equally balanced papers: Paper 1, Shakespeare and the Nineteenth Century Novel and Paper 2, Modern Texts and Poetry.
+We follow the AQA English Literature GCSE syllabus which has two papers: Paper 1, Shakespeare and the Nineteenth Century Novel and Paper 2, Modern Texts and Poetry.Paper 1 is worth 64 marks and Paper 2 is worth 96 marks.
 Students will develop skills in literal and inferential comprehension, critical reading and evaluation.

-Literature is co-taught with Language as it allows students of all abilities to benefit from the transferable skills.
+Literature is co-taught with Language as it allows students to benefit from the transferable skills.
 It does not take up an options slot.

 The exam unit is 100% of the final mark.
-There are no controlled assessments and the exam is taken at the end of Year 11.
+There is no coursework, and the exam is taken at the end of Year 11.